spiritEcosse/bible/README.md

 [![CodeFactor](https://www.codefactor.io/repository/github/spiritecosse/bible/badge)](https://www.codefactor.io/repository/github/spiritecosse/bible)
 [![cpp-linter](https://github.com/spiritEcosse/bible/actions/workflows/cpp-linter.yml/badge.svg)](https://github.com/spiritEcosse/bible/actions/workflows/cpp-linter.yml)

+---

 # FreeBible

-### Application bible for learning and daily reading for everyone.
+### A FreeBible application for learning and daily reading, designed for everyone.

+---

+# About FreeBible

+## Meet the Developer

+Greetings, I'm Ihor Shevchenko 🌟

+I'm the driving force behind FreeBible, and I'm thrilled to share my vision for this app with you.
+My journey is one fueled by a passion for making the Bible accessible to everyone, anytime, and anywhere.

+---

+# My Vision

+**FreeBible** was conceived from a dream to make the Bible readily available on any device, in multiple languages, with diverse commentaries, all while being completely offline, free, and free from ads.
+This dream stemmed from my desire to read the Bible on my Sailfish device and various other platforms, enabling easy sharing of thoughts and fostering a deeper understanding of God's profound teachings.

+---

+# My Mission

+At FreeBible, my mission is inspired by **Matthew 28:18-20**:

+'And Jesus came and spake unto them, saying, All power is given unto me in heaven and in earth.
+Go ye therefore, and teach all nations, baptizing them in the name of the Father, and of the Son, and of the Holy Ghost: Teaching them to observe all things whatsoever I have commanded you: and, lo, I am with you always, even unto the end of the world.
+Amen.'

+---

+# What is FreeBible?

+**FreeBible** is an application designed to empower users with the ability to read the Bible effortlessly, offering a multitude of features:

+- **Download Modules**: Access diverse translations with ease.
+- **Remove Modules**: Customize your Bible library as per your preferences.
+- **Read Offline**: Enjoy uninterrupted reading, even without an internet connection.
+- **Reading History**: Easily track your reading progress.
+- **Commentaries**: Gain insights with small commentaries linked to Bible verses.
+- **Search Functionality**: Seamlessly search for specific verses across translations.

+---

 # The application available on Operating Systems:

 ## [Sailfish OS](https://sailfishos.org/)

-# The application available on architectures:

-- armv7hl
-- aarch64

 ## Other Operating Systems

 Stay tuned for information on upcoming operating system releases.
 We will keep this section updated with details about new and exciting options for your device.

+---

 # Application Overview